Franchisor Concept Protection

 • on the basis of tort (unfair competition and parasitism), which requires proof of a risk of confusion between the signs used, prejudice and finally a causal link, which may be difficult to demonstrate in practice.

-On the contrary, the stipulation of contractual clauses makes it possible to ensure better protection of the franchisor’s rights:
+On the contrary, the stipulation of contractual clauses makes it possible to ensure better protection of the rights of the franchisor:

 • the judge will simply have to find the continued use of the distinctive signs referred to in the contractual clause to convict a former franchisee, whereas the practice may not be at fault in the field of tort.